ProtocolONE/ptah-docs/content/docs/integrations-gt.md

 ## Create a tag with Google Analytics
 ***

-You can configure a lot of tags depending on the events and triggers.
+You can configure a lot of tags that depend on events and triggers on your own.
-Anytime [an event](https://support.google.com/tagmanager/answer/6106716) is registered by Google Tag Manager, [event triggers](https://support.google.com/tagmanager/topic/7679108) are evaluated and tags are fired accordingly.
+Anytime [an event](https://support.google.com/tagmanager/answer/6106716) is registered with Google Tag Manager, [event triggers](https://support.google.com/tagmanager/topic/7679108) are evaluated and tags are fired accordingly.

-For example, this video shows how to notify Google Analytics anytime someone views your landing page:
+For example, this video by Google shows how to notify Google Analytics anytime someone views your landing page:

 <iframe width="400" height="230" src="https://www.youtube.com/embed/MmhDzlkillU" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>